The state and politics in Africa

 - Taught in:

-- To acquire knowledge about the domestic and international politics of Africa.
+- Acquire knowledge about the domestic and international politics of Africa.

-- To gain an understanding of different approaches to the domestic & international politics of Africa.
+- Gain an understanding of different approaches to the domestic & international politics of Africa.

-- To acquire a basic understanding of the relationship between the analysis of African politics and the theoretical analysis of politics in general, with reference both to some normative and empirical issues.
+- Acquire a basic understanding of the relationship between the analysis of African politics and the theoretical analysis of politics in general, with reference both to some normative and empirical issues.

 This module is taught over 10 weeks with:

 - 1 hour tutorial per week